-Knitting Seams with the Mattress Stitch
+Knitting Seams with the Mattress Stitch Like a Pro

 “It’s all in the finishing.”
 How many times have you heard that?
 It’s true, though, finishing can make all the difference.
+That’s where the mattress stitch comes in!

 My favorite knitting technique for making beautiful finished garments and the one I use almost exclusively (that means “all the time” unless a pattern specifically recommends another method!) is the mattress stitch.
 I have no idea why this seaming process is called the “mattress stitch”; if any of you know, please leave a comment!